pf-logo-en

 Transfer fee in Abu Dhabi

 The Digital Real Estate Ecosystem (DARI) or Abu Dhabi Real Estate Centre (ADREC) regulates property sales registration.
-Typically, the fee for registering a property sale is 2% of the sale value.
+Typically, the fee for registering a property sale is 1% to 4% of the property’s transaction value.

 Register and get the title deed through the DARI portal.
 The service pages detail all the steps and charges.